Quackster/LibreShockwave/docs/rendering-rules.md

 - When changing one rendering path, rerun focused tests for adjacent behavior: palette copies, matte/background-transparent ink, masks, quad transforms, and text or color remap.
+- If a visual regression appears in a script-created UI surface, inspect the baked `RenderSprite`, its dynamic `CastMember`, and the member's runtime bitmap before changing matte heuristics.
+A missing sprite can be a bake-source selection problem, not a transparency problem.

 ## Image Creation And Palette State